vinifmor/bauh/README.md

 ### Autostart
 In order to autostart the application, use your Desktop Environment settings to register it as a startup application / script ("fpakman").
-(P.S: the installation script currently does not do that)

 ### Settings
 You can change some application settings via environment variables or arguments (type ```fpakman --help``` to get more information).